mustafaquraish/A48S19/W4-H/index.md

 ## Representing Data in memory
 ---

-This week we'll be talk about how the data we work with in our programs is stored in memory.
-This is something that is important to understand, as it helps us better understand and avoid a lot of problems that we may not realize we are making.
+This week we'll be talking about how the data we work with in our programs is stored in memory.
+This is something that is important to understand, as it helps us better understand and avoid a lot of mistakes that we may not realize we are making.

 It also helps us begin to understand how complex it is for a computer to actually be operating.
 You will learn a lot more about this in your Computer Organization course (CSCB58) and Systems Programming (CSCB09) courses, however, understanding the basics here will help you become a better C programmer.